Invariant densities for random systems of the interval: Preliminaries

 .2cm Under these conditions the random system $T$ satisfies the conditions (a) and (b) from \cite{In}, which studies the existence of invariant densities $h$ satisfying \eqref{q:invdensity} using the Perron-Frobenius operator.
 For the deterministic maps $T_j:[0,1] \to [0,1]$, $j \in \Omega$, the Perron-Frobenius operator on $L^1(\lambda)$ is given by

 The {\em random Perron-Frobenius operator} is then defined by

 The operator $P_T$ is clearly linear and positive.
-We call an $L^1(\lambda)$-function $h$ {\em $T$-invariant} for the random system $T$ if it a fixed point of $P_T$, i.e., if it satisfies $P_T h =h$ $\lambda$-almost everywhere.
+An $L^1(\lambda)$-function $h$ is called {\em $T$-invariant} for the random system $T$ if it is a fixed point of $P_T$, i.e., if it satisfies $P_T h =h$ $\lambda$-almost everywhere.
 A density function $h$ is the density of a measure $\mu_{\mathbf p}$ satisfying \eqref{q:invdensity} if and only if it is a fixed point of $P_T$.
 From \cite[Theorem 5.2]{In} it follows that a $T$-invariant measure $\mu_{\mathbf p}$ of the form \eqref{q:invdensity}, and hence a $T$-invariant function $h$, exists.
-Inoue obtained this result by proving that the operator $P_T$ is quasi-compact on the space of functions of bounded variation.
-This in fact implies many properties for the space of $T$-invariant functions.
-For example, the subspace of $L^1(\lambda)$ of $T$-invariant functions is a finite-dimensional sublattice of the set of functions of bounded variation.
-In other words, the space of $T$-invariant functions has a finite base $H = \{ v_1, \ldots, v_r\}$ of $T$-invariant density functions of bounded variation, such that any $T$-invariant $L^1(\lambda)$-function $h$ can be written as a linear combination of the $v_i$: $h = \sum_{i=1}^r c_i v_i$ for some constants $c_i \in \mathbb R$.
-If we set $U_i:= \{ x \, : \, v_i(x) >0\}$ for the \textit{support} of the function $v_i$, then each $U_i$ is forward invariant under $T$ in the sense that
+Inoue obtained this result by showing that the operator $P_T$, applied to functions of bounded variation, satisfies a Lasota-Yorke type inequality.
+From the famous Ionescu-Tulcea and Marinescu Theorem one can then deduce much more than mere existence of an absolutely continuous invariant measure, it says that $P_T$ as an operator on the space of functions of bounded variation is quasi-compact.
+The specific implications of the quasi-compactness of $P_T$ that we use in this paper are the following.
+The eigenvalue $1$ of $P_T$ has a finite dimensional eigenspace.
+In other words, the subspace of $L^1(\lambda)$ of $T$-invariant functions is a finite-dimensional sublattice of the space of functions of bounded variation.
+As such, it has a finite base $H = \{ v_1, \ldots, v_r\}$ of $T$-invariant density functions of bounded variation, each corresponding to an ergodic measure, so that any other $T$-invariant $L^1(\lambda)$-function $h$ can be written as a linear combination of the $v_i$: $h = \sum_{i=1}^r c_i v_i$ for some constants $c_i \in \mathbb R$.
+Furthermore, if we set $U_i:= \{ x \, : \, v_i(x) >0\}$ for the \textit{support} of the function $v_i$, then each $U_i$ is forward invariant under $T$ in the sense that

 where $\triangle$ denotes the symmetric difference.
 Also, the sets $U_i$ are mutually disjoint and none of the sets $U_i$ can properly contain another forward invariant set.
 We will use these properties in the proofs from Section~\ref{s:alldensities}.
-An account of these implications of the quasi-compactness of $P_T$ can be found in \cite{Pe,Mo,In} for example.
+An account of these implications on the operator $P_T$ can be found in \cite{Pe,Mo,Bu,In}, for example.
 For more information, we also refer to standard textbooks like \cite{BoGo} and \cite{LM}.